mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 All we have done is updated the primary color and imported the rest of the library.

-Now we just build our solution and our color.css file should be generated.
+Now, we just build our solution, and our color.css file should be generated.

-Note: I had to unload and reload the solution to get Visual Studio to fully recognize the gruntfile.
+Note: I unloaded and reloaded the solution to get Visual Studio to fully recognize the gruntfile.

 Our color.css file being generated: